 Having all this is nice and even better since the charger does it on its own.
 The charger is also safe to use because it won’t start charging till properly connected, and it has reverse-polarity protection.

 Next up we have the Optima Digital 400.
-It is a battery tender at about 2.7 pounds and measurements of 8.2 inches x 3.7 inches x 7.4 inches.
+It is a battery maintainer at about 2.7 pounds and measurements of 8.2 inches x 3.7 inches x 7.4 inches.

 It is a 12 volt charger and has a built in battery health mode so you can see the life of your battery.
 Like the others this has both type of connector clips and spark free connection to keep you safe.